 RAC Insurance claims that the chances of someone leaving a note after hitting a car is currently only a shocking 9%.
 If you fall into the 91% of people that weren’t fortunate enough for someone to leave a note, see our next point and look for witnesses or CCTV.

 Ask anyone if they saw who hit your parked car and if they saw the licence plate number.
 If they happen to have seen something, even better if they managed to note the licence plate of the car, then take their name, phone number and the licence plate.

 If there were no witnesses and you are parked in a supermarket or leisure centre car park, check to see if they have CCTV and if they caught anything on their footage.

 Take several clear, high-resolution photographs of the damage to your car, and the location of your car.
 These may come in handy when claiming insurance.
 If using a smartphone, it will be helpful that the photographs are location, time and date stamped too.

-ChipsAway specialists are capable of repairing everyday wear and tear to your car paintwork, operating from fully-equipped mobile workshops and fixed-base CarCare Centres - we can save you both time and money!
-To request your free, non-obligation estimate, click here
+ChipsAway specialists are capable of removing scratches from a car, operating from fully-equipped mobile workshops and fixed-base CarCare Centres – we can save you both time and money!
+Request your free, no-obligation estimate online.